tdeem6/2015.08.28_Shoe_Store/ReadMe.md

 1. Clone this repository using the command `git clone [link-to-your-repository]`.
 2. Change directory into the top level of the project folder.
 3. Install Composer (https://getcomposer.org) and then run the command `composer install` to download the Silex and Twig vendor files.
+4. Setup mySql database.
+For how to use MAMP:
+   :Enter $ /Applications/MAMP/Library/bin/mysql --host=localhost -uroot -proot
+   :Run servers in MAMP
+   :Go to phpMyAdmin
+   :Import shoe_store.sql and shoe_store_test.sql from project folder in Github.
-4. Change directory into the `web` folder and start your server.
+5. Change directory into the `web` folder and start your server.
 For example, using PHP’s built-in server: `php -S localhost:8000`
-4. Navigate your browser to the home page at the root address.
+6. Navigate your browser to the home page at the root address.
 For example: `http://localhost:8000`.

 ## Technologies Used